Electro-optical sensor: Function

 An optical sensor converts light rays into electronic signals.
-It measures the physical quantity of light and then translates it into a form that is readable by an instrument.
-An optical sensor is generally part of a larger system that integrates a source of light, a measuring device and the optical sensor.
+It measures the physical quantity of light and then translates it into a form readable by an instrument.
+An optical sensor is generally part of a larger system that integrates a source of light, a measuring device, and the optical sensor.
 This is often connected to an electrical trigger.
 The trigger reacts to a change in the signal within the light sensor.
 An optical sensor can measure the changes from one or several light beams.
 When a change occurs, the light sensor operates as a photoelectric trigger and therefore either increases or decreases the electrical output.

-An optical switch enables signals in optical fibres or integrated optical circuits to be switched selectively from one circuit to another.
-An optical switch can operate by mechanical means or by electro-optic effects, magneto-optic effects as well as by other methods.
-Optical switches are optoelectronic devices which can be integrated with integrated or discrete microelectronic circuits.
+An optical switch enables signals in optical fibers or integrated optical circuits to be switched selectively between circuits.
+An optical switch can operate by mechanical means or by electro-optic effects, magneto-optic effects, and other methods.

 Types of optical sensors and switches

 There are many different kinds of optical sensors, the most common types are: